ludivineConstanti/Pixiji/mdDocumentation/researchBestPractice.md

 * Keep the component's size to a minimum
 ✔️ Makes it easier to have an overview of the code.
 ✔️ Code that should not be reexecuted all the time (and is not inside a hook) is now outside of the component.
+* Keep the props of the component to a minimum
+✔️ Makes it easier to have an overview of the code.
+✔️ Avoid useless renders (every time a prop is updated, everything is re-rendered) ✔️ encourage restructuring a component in more small cmponents is part of React's philosophy.